Top 20 family law marketing ideas

 3. Use Google my business

 An optimised Google My Business profile can be an essential asset for a family law firm and a cornerstone of your local SEO.

 You can add images, content, contact details and also get customers to review you on your Google Business page.

-More good reviews means more people are likely to click through and make an enquiry.
+More good Google reviews means more people are likely to click through and make an enquiry.

 You just need to be sensitive to their predicament.
 Not everybody wants to share the experience of dealing with a family solicitor.

-However getting positive feedback on things like the manner and caring attitude of the solicitor dealing with the case can help persuade future clients.
+However getting positive feedback for your law firm on things like the manner and caring attitude of the solicitor dealing with the case can help persuade potential clients.